moceap/ping/README.txt

 This tool offers two ways to Pinging hosts in Python.

-Done as one of Requirement of CS232 course.
+Done as one of Requirements of CS232 course.

 UPM - Medina